google/gsocguides/pages/student/06-writing_a_proposal.md

 Most organizations accept only plain text applications.
 Most organizations have a required application format.
 Many organizations have application length limits.
 In general, organizations *will* throw out your proposal if you fail to conform to these guidelines.
 If you feel you *must* have graphical or interactive content associated with your application, put just this content (not a copy of your proposal) on the web and provide an easy-to-type URL.
 Do not expect reviewers to follow this link.

-## Submit a Draft Proposal early
+## Submit a Proposal early

-Submit your draft proposal early during the application period so that the organization mentors can review it and ask you questions or request more detail on aspects of your proposal before the final deadline.
+Submit your proposal early during the application period so that the organization mentors can review it and ask you questions or request more detail on aspects of your proposal before the final deadline.
+You can edit the proposal as many times as you wish before the application deadline.
+You may even want to label the proposal as a draft so it is clear you are looking for feedback before submitting the final proposal.

-Remember, thousands of students are submitting proposals so it can take organizations a few days or even a week+ to get back to you if they have questions.
+Remember, thousands of potential GSoC contributors are submitting proposals so it can take organizations a few days or even a week+ to get back to you if they have questions.
 So the earlier you submit a well written draft proposal, the more time they have to give you feedback on it so you can make it stronger and understand more of what they are looking for.

-Follow the instructions from the organizations on the content and format of your proposal and use the GSoC program site instructions on successfully submitting and sharing a draft to the organization.
-You must create the draft and write an abstract before sharing the draft with the organization.
+Follow the instructions from the organizations on the content and format of your proposal.

-You can edit the draft as many times as you wish before the application deadline.

-## Submitting a Final PDF Proposal

-**Before the application period closes you must submit a Final PDF Proposal** - this must be done for your proposal to be considered for the GSoC program.
-If you only submit a draft and fail to submit the Final PDF Proposal the organizations will not be able to see your proposal and therefore will not be able to accept you - it is an automatic reject from the system.

-Follow the instructions on the GSoC site and the process is quite straightforward.

 ## Outside the Project List

-Some organizations allow students to propose work that is not on their official Ideas Page.
+Some organizations allow GSoC contributors to propose work that is not on their official Ideas Page.
 This can be a great opportunity to get your proposal on the top of the stack.
-Reviewers tend to get excited about a student that goes beyond a direct response and enthusiastically proposes work that is novel and creative.
+Reviewers tend to get excited about a GSoC contributor that goes beyond a direct response and enthusiastically proposes work that is novel and creative.

 However, original proposals are also riskier; their flaws will be much more apparent.
 Here's some of the ways that such proposals fail:

 **Projects without a mentor**

-Try to make sure that someone in the organization would be competent to work with you.
+Try to make sure that someone in the organization would be willing and competent to work with you.

 **Projects that better belong with other Summer of Code organizations**